Collegiate Learning Assessment+ (CLA+)

 What to Expect - Information to help you Maximize Your Score:

 Cal Poly students again ranked among the top of all participating colleges and universities.
-Our top eight scorers ranked within the top 99th percentile of all students from all institutions who participated last year.
+Our top six scorers ranked within the top 99th percentile of all students from all institutions who participated this year.
 Congratulations!